skasproject/skas/docsite/docs/twoldapservers.md

 The `skMerge.extraSecrets` subsection instructs the POD to mount this secret at the defined location.
 The property `skMerge.providerInfo.ldap2.rootCaPath` can now reference the mounted value.

-Then, the reconfiguration must be applied:"
+Then, the reconfiguration must be applied:

 ```{ .shell .copy}
 helm -n skas-system upgrade skas skas/skas --values ./values.init.yaml --values ./values.skas.yaml